mspnp/iaas-landing-zone-baseline/08-bootstrap-validation.md

       tcpdump -tnr /tmp/dns.pcap | grep -E 'backend-00.iaas-ingress.contoso.com|azure.com'
       ```

-      > Note: the results should reflect that your backend VM and azure FQDNs are resolved using diffrent DNS IPs.
+      > The results should reflect that your backend FQDN and other FQDNs are resolved using different DNS IPs.

       ```outcome
       IP 10.240.0.4.60236 > 10.200.0.4.53: 3399+ [1au] A? azure.com.
 (38)